Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/Sadness vs. Clinical Depression.md

 Stressful life events
 Brain chemistry
 Childhood trauma
 It is important also to be aware that feelings of sadness in response to a situation in your life can turn into depression.
-This is why it is essential to seek help if you suspect that what you are feeling is more than normal sadness.
+This is why it is essential to be attentive if you suspect that what you are feeling is more than normal sadness.

 Treatment for Depression
 Depression is usually treated through talk therapy.
 Usually, the best treatment plans include a variety of approaches.